-- 1. Previously filed as an exhibit to the Company's Current Report on Form 8-K (filed January 6, 2021) and incorporated by reference thereto. - 2.
-Previously filed as an exhibit to the Company's Current Report on Form 8-K (filed February 1, 2021) and incorporated by reference thereto. - # Management contract or compensatory plan or arrangement. - This certification shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, nor shall it be deemed to be incorporated by reference into any filing under the Securities Act.
+- Previously filed as an exhibit to the Company's Current Report on Form 8-K (filed October 26, 2021) and incorporated by reference thereto. - 2.
+Previously filed as an exhibit to the Company's Current Report on Form 8-K (filed August 10, 2021) and incorporated by reference thereto. - 3.
+Previously filed as an exhibit to the Company's Current Report on Form 8-K (filed July 26, 2021) and incorporated by reference thereto.

+- # Management contract or compensatory plan or arrangement. - Schedules and similar attachments have been omitted pursuant to Item 601(a)(5) of Regulation S-K. The Company agrees to furnish to the Securities and Exchange Commission a copy of such schedules and exhibits, or any section thereof, upon request. - This certification shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, nor shall it be deemed to be incorporated by reference into any filing under the Securities Act.